John ch.4

 Firstly: She sees a Jew (vs.9, 20 & 22)

 It seems, as we read through this dialogue, that at some time over the course of her life, she has come to recognize that Salvation is of the Jews and that somehow, the Way to know Messiah/the Savior is through them.
 (This is further evidenced by the reference to Jacob as her “father” in vs.12).
-Which tells us that deep down, she desperately wants to know the God of the Jacob - whose name is Salvation.
+Which tells us that deep down, she desperately wants to know the God of Jacob - whose name is Salvation.

 Secondly: She sees a prophet: